dobots/scenario_runner/scenarios/README.md

 ## Steps to create your own scenario
--create an xml description
+- create an xml description
--create a cpp file
+- create a cpp file
 - register each custom node and include its library
 - add to CMakeLists